owosus/r34-favorites-downloader/README.md

 - wget (Python module)
 - Firefox Browser

-Hit me up on the Issues page or with a comment in Discussions if you need help.
+Hit me up on twitter if you need help :3